Iteam1337/devops/lab/traefik/README.md

 - After you have deployed Traefik it is likely that your Load Balancer in AWS will not work.
 - Navigate to Load Balancers section inside EC2 and select your Load Balancer and then verify the `Instances` tab for the `Status` of your instances (you want to have `InService`)
 - `Edit Availability Zones` and make sure that the zones your instances belong to are added to `Selected subnets`
-- Then wait for a bit for the health checks to recognize that your instances are up and the Status should chane
+- Then wait for a bit for the health checks to recognize that your instances are up and the Status should change

 ### Route53 setup